how to Stop a Kitten from Biting You

 Kittens Need to Bite Something

-First, move the toys in an engaging fashion, encouraging them to stalk, chase, pounce, and catch.
+Move the toys in an engaging fashion, encouraging them to stalk, chase, pounce, and catch.
 Once the kitten catches the toy, let her bite and bunny kick it before moving it again.
 When the play session has ended, reward the kitten with a treat or meal to simulate the satisfying experience of eating after a kill.
+By giving them a treat, you’re rewarding their proper hunting behaviors!

 Quick Tips